mappls-api/mappls-android-sdk/docs/v1.0.1/MapplsPinStrategy.md

 ~~~

-## To set Camera to particular eLoc
+## To set Camera to particular Mappls pin

 ##### Sdk allows various method to Move, ease,animate Camera to a particular location :